-Collaboration Engine requires a license file for use in production modeCollaboration Engine follows a runtime billing model, based on the number of end users using collaborative features in an application.
-Developers can start with a free 10 end user / month license, or request a commercial license with a larger quota of end users.
+Collaboration Engine requires a license file for use in production modeCollaboration Engine follows a runtime billing model, based on the number of users using collaborative features in an application.
+Developers can start with a free 20 user / month license, or request a commercial license with a larger quota of users.
 Visit the Setting up for production section of our documentation to learn how to download and install a license.

 Collaboration Engine currently supports the following use-cases:

 Users can edit forms together in real time.